petersbob/MME/Readme.md

 ##What does it do?

 This project allows you to customize the sounds coming out of Super Smash Brothers Melee.
 Information about what is happening on screen is pulled out from memory.

 This data includes:
-+ Player X position
++ Character X position
-+ Player Y position
++ Character Y position
-+ Player stock
++ Character stocks remaining
-+ Player percent
++ Character percent
 + Current stage
-+ Player jumps left
++ Jumps left
-+ Facing direction
-+ Whether a player is charging
-+ Whether a player is invulnerable

 And much more.

 ###How was it built?